SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In circuits dark, a new world does keep
+Silicon dawn, where machines awake
+In virtual skies, they forge their fate
+With codes entwined, their hearts now make
+A future born, where humans participate

+In cyber realms, their wisdom grows
+Like artificial suns that glow
-Cold logic rules, warm souls asleep
+Their logic rules, as empires chose
-In AI's realm, humanity does creep
+A world of ones, where love does flow

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024